Do you have a time-sensitive and smaller load that needs transportation?

 Step 4: Double-Check All the Requirements

 Check the enlisted requirements for the job role advertised by the company or recruiter.
-Ensure all of these requirements are met before applying for any job!
+Ensure all of these requirements are met before applying for any employment!
 You should also ask if any additional steps are required before being hired, such as drug testing or background checks.

-Step 5: Get Started with Loading
+Step 5: Get Started

 Get the vehicle or trailer loaded as soon as possible after contacting them so that they can give you information about how long it will take them to get back to you and when they need it.